LastAncientOne/Deep_Learning_Machine_Learning_Stock/Stock_Algorithms/README.md

 Artificial neural networks (ANNs) consist of input, hidden, and output layers with connected neurons (nodes) to simulate the human brain.

 ### Bayesian Ridge Regression
 Bayesian Ridge Regression is similar to linear regression in which the statistical analysis is undertaken within the context of Bayesian inference.
 It allows a natural mechanism to survive insufficient data or poorly distributed data by formulating linear regression using probability distributors rather than point estimates.

+### Bagging classifier
+Bagging classifier is an ensemble meta-estimator that fits base classifiers each on random subsets of the original dataset and then aggregate their individual predictions (either by voting or by averaging) to form a final prediction.

 ## Authors
 ### * Tin Hang